pmukhi12/Art-Gallery-Search/README.md

 - Metropolitan Museum of Arts Collection.
 - Art Institute of Chicago.

-This application allows a user to search weatArt Galleries in free-text format.
+This application allows a user to search Art Galleries in free-text format.
 Following sections describe how and where to get the code, how to install it locally and use this application.

 ## Installation
 Code: [Code](https://github.com/pmukhi12/Art-Gallery-Search)